Campus Safety & Security

 Locating a Student in Case of Emergency

 Students will not be contacted during class time for delivery of casual messages.
 In emergency situations, information will be collected from the caller, and every effort will be made to locate the student and share the information about the emergency.
-Students are reminded to update their contact information (addresses and phone numbers) at the campus Main Office or on myMPTC so that in an emergency during non-school hours, they may be located.
+Students are reminded to update their contact information (addresses and phone numbers) on myMPTC so that in an emergency during non-school hours, they may be located.
 The College asks that students not use College phone numbers as an emergency contact number.

 Any accidents/injuries occurring on College property must be reported immediately to College personnel.
-Incident Reports are to be completed and submitted to the Vice President – Finance and Administration as soon as possible after the accident/injury.
-The report should be signed by the injured, the MPTC staff who assisted in report completion and any witness to the accident/injury.
+Incident Reports are to be completed and submitted as soon as possible after the accident/injury.
 Medical bills (physician and/or hospital) incurred as a result of an accident/injury are the responsibility of the individual.

 If an accident/injury occurs, the student should first file all claims with their health insurance provider.
 Any uncovered expenses including medical bills, co-pays, deductibles, etc., may be covered by the student accident insurance program described later.